 The costs of providing the various program and management and general services have been summarized on a functional basis in the statement of activities.
 The statement of functional expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and management and administrative services benefited.
 Costs identified with a specific program are charged as direct costs to the applicable program.
-Indirect costs of various programs or services have been allocated among the programs or services benefited based on personnel time.
+Indirect costs have been allocated among the programs or services benefited based on personnel time.